Bachelor of Science in Recreational Therapy

 - clinical research and evaluation methods.

-What sets apart our BS In Recreational Therapy?
+What sets apart our Recreational Therapy Major?

 - An innovative approach to health promotion: Recreational therapists work with individuals with disabilities, health limitations or illnesses, helping them lead active, engaging and meaningful lives through the use of activity-based interventions designed to enhance health and rehabilitation.